-- Reviewers will trace the patient from the perspective of the "walk in" patient and the patient delivered via EMS - EMS discussions will take place if EMS personnel are in the ED - Use of NIHSS (NIH Stroke Scale) - Be prepared to discuss telemedicine practices, as appropriate - The reviewer will speak to nursing, ED - MD, pharmacy, lab, communications nurse and EMS - Decision for IV thrombolytics (rapid response team/ acute stroke team, neurologist, ED MD) - Inclusion and exclusion criteria for IV thrombolytics - IV thrombolytics: weights, mixing, provision, double checks, documentation and staffing (MD, nursing, pharmacy involvement in the process) - Discussion regarding the administration of IV thrombolytics (including risks and benefits) as well as other treatment options with the patient, family/ significant others.
-This discussion should be reflected in documentation in the chart. - Staff education re: stroke, (NIHSS, Dysphagia screens, administration of IV thrombolytics) - Preparation for transfer of patient - Use of Clinical Practice Guidelines (CPGs) - Use of order sets - Accessibility of neurology expertise - Current resources available to staff - Data Management System Tracer: - Processes will be reviewed, including transitions of care (CT, ICU, and inpatient beds)
+- Reviewers will trace the patient from the perspective of the walk-in patient and the patient delivered via EMS - EMS discussions will take place if EMS personnel are in the ED - Use of NIH Stroke Scale - Be prepared to discuss telemedicine practices, as appropriate - The reviewer will speak to nursing, ED MD, pharmacy, lab, communications nurse and EMS - Decision for tPA (Rapid Response team, neurologist, ED MD) - Inclusion and exclusion criteria for tPA - tPA: weights, mixing, provision, double checks, documentation and staffing (MD, nursing, pharmacy involvement in the process) - Discussion regarding the administration of tPA (including risks and benefits) as well as other treatment options with the patient, family/significant others.
+This discussion should be reflected in documentation in the chart. - Staff education re: stroke, (NIHSS, Dysphagia screens, administration of tPA) - Preparation for transfer of patient - Use of Clinical Practice Guidelines (CPGs) - Use of order sets - On-call schedule accessibility for neurologists or IA procedures - Current resources available to staff - Processes will be reviewed, including transitions of care (CT, ICU, Stroke Unit, procedures)

-- Be prepared to speak about how you ensure the EMS provider transporting the patient has the level of expertise to assure that the level of care is not decreasing during transport, especially with patients provided IV thrombolytics or with a hemorrhagic stroke - Ensure staff can speak about how the ASRH works with the Primary Stroke Center or Comprehensive Stroke Center to coordinate the care of the patient.
-Be prepared to discuss how the ASRH interacts with these entities to ensure the transfer of patients is completed in a well coordinated manner. - A discussion regarding the health care organization's formulary - If your hospital has a stroke alert occurring while the reviewer is on-site, please notify the reviewer for an opportunity to observe.
+- Be prepared to speak about how you assure the EMS provider transporting the patient has the level of expertise to ensure that the level of care is not decreasing during transport, especially with patients provided tPA or with a hemorrhagic stroke - Ensure staff can speak about how the PSC works with the Acute Stroke Ready Hospital or CSC to coordinate the care of the patient.
+Be prepared to discuss how the PSC interacts with these entities to ensure the transfer of patients is completed in a well coordinated manner. - A discussion regarding the health care organization's formulary - If your hospital has a stroke alert occurring while the reviewer is on-site, please notify the reviewer for an opportunity to observe